ShahmirAliQureshii/Flipkart-clone/README.md

 ## 🎯 Purpose

-This project was built as a frontend practice project to strengthen layout building, responsive design, and basic DOM manipulation using vanilla JavaScript.
+This project was built as a frontend practice project to strengthen layout building, responsive design, and basic DOM manipulation using TypeScript.

 ## 📈 Future Improvements